sifbion/Simple-Calculator/README.md

 the methods.

-To run this calculator app, import the project in to Eclipse, do a build, navigate to basicOperations package under src folder, right click on SimpleCalculator and click run as a java project.
+To run this calculator app, download ArtimeticOprations.zip file, import the project in to Eclipse, do a build, navigate to basicOperations package under src folder, right click on SimpleCalculator.java class and click run as a java project.
 A java swing pop up window will appear to take inputs and when we hit the "=" sign the results should be displayed.